-We consider our marketable securities as available-for-sale as defined in SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities" ("SFAS No. 115").
-These investments are recorded at fair value and are classified as marketable securities in the accompanying consolidated balance sheet as of June 30, 2008.
+We consider our marketable securities as available-for-sale as defined in Statement 115, "Accounting for Certain Investments in Debt and Equity Securities" ("Statement 115").
+These investments are recorded at fair value and are classified as marketable securities in the accompanying consolidated balance sheet as of March 31, 2009.
 The changes in fair values, net of applicable taxes, are recorded as unrealized gains (losses) as a component of accumulated other comprehensive income in stockholders' equity.

-New Accounting Pronouncements
+Recent Accounting Pronouncements

 In September 2006, the FASB issued Statement No. 157, "Fair Value Measurements" ("Statement 157"), effective for fiscal years beginning after November 15, 2007.
 Statement 157 provides guidance for using fair value to measure assets and liabilities.
 The statement applies whenever other standards require (or permit) assets or liabilities to be measured at fair value.
 The statement does not expand the use of fair value in any new circumstances.
 On February 12, 2008, the FASB issued FASB Staff Position No. 157-2, "Effective Date of FASB Statement No. 157" ("FSP 157-2") that amends Statement 157 to delay the effective date for all non-financial assets and non-financial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis.
 FSP 157-2 defers the effective date of Statement 157 to fiscal years beginning after November 15, 2008.
-We adopted Statement 157 on January 1, 2008 for financial assets and liabilities measured on a recurring basis.
-See Note 3.
+We adopted Statement 157 on January 1, 2008 for financial assets and liabilities measured on a nonrecurring basis.
+There was no impact upon adoption of Statement 157 or FSP 157-2 on the consolidated financial statements; however, we were required to provide additional disclosure regarding marketable securities, goodwill and intangible assets.